Vera Rockline

-Véra Rockline (Вера Николаевна Рохлина, Vera Nikolaïevna Rokhlina; 1896 – 4 April 1934) was a Russian post-impressionist painter.
+Vera Nikolayevna Rokhlina (née Schlesinger; 1896 – 4 April 1934), gallicised and known in Western sources as Véra Rockline, was a Post-impressionist painter of Russo-Jewish descent, active in Paris during the Interwar era.

 Personal life and career

-Rockline was the daughter of a Russian man (Nikolai Schlesinger) and a French woman (Jeanne Malebranche), and started her career in Moscow, studying in the studio of Ilya Mashkov, who considered her one of his most brilliant students.
+Rockline was the daughter of a German-Jewish man (Nikolai Schlesinger) and a French woman (Jeanne Malebranche), and started her career in Moscow, studying in the studio of Ilya Mashkov, who considered her one of his most brilliant students.
 In 1918 she became an apprentice at Aleksandra Ekster's studio in Kiev, Ukraine.
 Ekster, who personally knew Pablo Picasso and Guillaume Apollinaire had great influence on Rockline's initial style, also inspiring her creative and free painting spirit.

 In 1918 and 1919, she exhibited at the 24th Moscow Artists Association Exposition, and in other gallery and association exhibitions.
-Also in 1918, she married a Mr.Rokhlin, from whom she adopted his name.
+Also in 1918, she married a certain Rokhlin, from whom she adopted his name.
 In 1919 she left Russia, spending two years in Tbilisi and in 1921 she immigrated to France, where she eventually obtained French citizenship.
 At first, Rockline and her husband lived with relatives of her mother, in Burgundy.
 In 1922, they moved to Paris, where there were a large Russian community, of which Rockline became part, living at Rue de Hambourg, nº 12, near Montmartre.